 Child-friendly Weddings: A How-to Guide

 With increasing numbers of people waiting until after they've had a child or children to get married, Luxury Family Hotels is proud to offer wedding venues where kids – both those of the happy couple and those of their guests – can feel just as welcome as the adults.
-Our expertise in the field – especially at Woolley Grange and the Polurrian – has inspired us to share some tips for ensuring wedding days that are memorable for all ages.
+Our expertise in the field – especially at Woolley Grange – has inspired us to share some tips for ensuring wedding days that are memorable for all ages.

 • Make it clear to guests that children are welcome by including their name on the invitations.

 • Thing of ways to make kids feel fully involved in the day, especially those who aren't chosen as bridesmaids or page boys.
 Confetti-throwing (and/or bubble-blowing) is fun, as is a children's dance competition at the reception.
 You might also want to give them all disposable cameras and ask them to record their impressions of the event.